Benjamin Smith

 Top-Down Zombie Game

 This was my first personal game project, developed as a learning exercise to develop skills with Unity and C#.
-This project allowed me to explore the fundamentals of game development and was the foundation for my future work in the field.
+I created it as my final project form my game design course in 2024.
+This project allowed me to explore the fundamentals of game development and apply them to a real game.

-This project was my first foray into augmented reality game development.
+This project was my first foray into augmented reality game development and was my final project from the augmented reality course I took in 2025.
 It allowed me to explore the integration of real-world environments with digital game elements.

-In this game, players use their phone to scan a QR code to spawn the game's conveyor belt.
-The goal is to pick up the food prefabs and fling them onto trays to complete orders.
+In this game, players use their phone to scan a QR code which spawns the game's conveyor belt.
+The goal is to pick up the food and fling it onto trays to complete orders.
 By the time the tray reaches the end, the order must be complete and accurate to score points.
-This was my first project built for an android device.
+This was my first android project.
 The game uses the phone's camera and sensors to create an augmented reality experience.

 My Skills